PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.Azure.md

 Short lived outages are mitigated thought the [exponential back-off retry strategy](Core.md#retry-strategies) that this library implements.

 In order to mitigate long lived outages or even disasters, a service that consumes this library should expose a monitoring endpoint that is able to probe the health status of the respective cloud message broker instance.

+## Remarks

+In order to facilitate the development process with this service it is recommended the usage of [Service Bus Explorer](https://github.com/paolosalvatori/ServiceBusExplorer).

+Service Bus Explorer facilitates the debugging process and also provides a good way to understand the concrete dynamics of this service.